 An avulsion occurs when the skin and underlying tissue is partially or completely torn away.
 This is often the result of violent accidents such as animal attacks or road accidents.

 Cuts and lacerations refer to tears or openings in the skin, often caused by sharp, edged objects like kitchen knives, razor blades and scissors.
 Such wounds can cause significant bleeding.

 Should I visit the Accident & Emergency (A&E) for medical care?

-The urgency of the injury largely depends on the size (length & depth), location and amount of bleeding.
+The urgency of the injury largely depends on the length, depth, and location of the wound, and the extent of bleeding.
 Seek medical help immediately at a hospital’s A&E department if your injury is wide, jagged, or deep with persistent bleeding.